Sustainability

 WHY “ALT FORMAT” WINES?

-Drinking wine from a BiB generates around 10x less carbon than drinking from a single use glass bottle, according to a study by the Finnish alcohol monopoly, whilst drinking wine from cans generates around 4x less.
+Drinking wine from a Bag-in-Box (BiB) generates around 10x less CO2 than consuming it from a single use glass bottle, according to a study by the Finnish alcohol monopoly, whilst drinking wine from cans generates around 4x less CO2.

 FREQUENTLY ASKED QUESTIONS